Skip to content

 Amaru

-Opened on January 28 at Souk Madinat Jumeirah, Amaru brings bold Latin American flavours and late-night energy.
+Opened on 28 January at Souk Madinat Jumeirah, Amaru brings bold Latin American flavours and late-night energy to one of Dubai's most iconic settings.

 The fire-driven menu by Chef Carlo Valentino includes ceviches, lobster tacos, smoky anticuchos and live-fire lamb chops.
 Cocktails highlight agave and cane spirits, alongside a thoughtful zero-proof selection.
 It's vibrant, high-energy and built for long nights.